 A Note on Consolidation

-I’m seeing a lot of consolidation between SEO, content marketing, and PR.
+I’m seeing a lot of consolidation between SEO, content marketing, content promotion and PR.
 It’s all turning into just plain “marketing,” similar to how “web marketing” used to be differentiated in the ‘90s, whereas marketing now includes web marketing by default.

 The trend is to bring content marketing and PR back in house, since a lot of the old SEO tricks no longer work and what is required for results is just marketing creativity and solid execution.
 After many years of having a separate SEO meeting at WordStream, we’re now rolling that stuff into our regular weekly marketing meetings, largely because of the increasing overlap between the two.
 We want everyone on our team to do a little of everything, or at least understand how integrated these roles really are.